 CLP Community Energy Saving Fund

-For over 120 years, CLP has grown with the Hong Kong community, responding to the evolving needs of society and supporting people from all walks of life.
+For 125 years, CLP has grown with the Hong Kong community, responding to the evolving needs of society and supporting people from all walks of life.
 Under the current Scheme of Control Agreement, the CLP Community Energy Saving Fund (CESF) is funded by 65% of the incentives earned by CLP from achieving energy saving targets.
 The CESF has launched various programmes which aim at supporting the underprivileged, boosting the economy and promoting community-wide decarbonisation.

-Cumulative Achievements of CESF from 2019-2024:
+Cumulative Achievements of CESF from 2019-2025:

 Community and Merchants' Sharing

-List of 2025 Community Programmes
+List of 2026 Community Programmes

 Programme